astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 the photon beam will appear to fall downward, just as a fired bullet would, to strike the wall below the mark.

 How far would the photons fall?
-At $c$, it would take the photons ten nanoseconds to cross a 3 m room in the rocket.
+At a speed of $c$, it would take the photons ten nanoseconds to cross a 3 m room in the rocket.
 At an acceleration of 10 m/s/s, the photons would fall $5\times10^{-16}$ m in ten nanosecond.
-This is on the order of the size of subatomic particle, like a proton.
-That's not an easily measurable amount, in real life.
-However, if it were, the Equivalence Principle demands that light moving across a 3 m room on the surface of the Earth should also fall by
+This is on the order of the size of subatomic particle, like an electron.
+The Equivalence Principle demands that light moving across a 3 m room on the surface of the Earth should also fall by $5\times10^{-16}$ m.
-$5\times10^{-16}$ m.
 If not, we could determine whether or not we are actually sitting on the Earth's surface by measuring whether or not a horizontal beam of photons falls while travelling across the room.
 If it hits the mark, we are on the Earth.
 If it hits below the mark, we are in an accelerating rocket.

 The Equivalence Principle says no such experiment can distinguish the two situations, so the photons near the Earth must also fall down.
 If